 You explain and reflect on these articles in relationship to your business case in the digital value model.

 Each student can be coached on DVM over Skype.
 Please make appointments in time.

-Skype appointmenst will be done between May 10th and May 22th.
+Skype appointments will be done between May 1st and June 5th, 2020.

 60% on Portfolio assignments (1-5) – Individual Scoring

 40% on Class/Group assignment (0) – The future of automotive

 (20% on the group paper you hand in, 20% on the presentation)

 - Level 0 – (0-6) Unsufficiant: